JoeManto/OIT-CX/readme.md

 General Info
 =====
+**Infomation is subject to change because of a future planned effort to provide a more intitive way of starting the project for the first time**

 #### After Cloning
 If you trying to start a development build please modify the environment variables and the server `config-file` which holds variables like database host addresses and ldap host, root passwords ..etc (More on this below)